OWASP/www-project-secure-logging-benchmark/tab_philosophies.md

 ---

+:trophy: **Acknowledgements and Inspiration**

-Special thanks to Eric and all the developers and wizards who contributed to these insights.
-Inspired by 'The Unicorn Project' and 'The Phoenix Project'.
+A heartfelt :heart: thank you to Eric and all the dedicated developers and visionaries who contributed their insights and expertise to this project.
+Their collective wisdom has been invaluable in shaping these philosophies.

-This article was first published on my website.
-Stay tuned for more in-depth discussions on these topics.
+:books: This work is also inspired by the insightful narratives found in 'The Unicorn Project' and 'The Phoenix Project', which offer profound lessons in IT, DevOps, and software development.

+:loudspeaker: Stay tuned for more in-depth discussions and explorations of these topics.
+This article was first published on my website and is part of a series dedicated to advancing understanding and best practices in the field of log design.